ejfox/website/content/blog/how-to-run-a-project.md

 ### Product backlog

 A product backlog is a list of all the features that need to be implemented in a system.
 The product backlog is organized into priority order, with the most important features at the top.
-User stories can be used to create a product backlog.
+User stories can be used to create a product backlog of features.

 ### Sprints